Arkiea/Project-1-group-B/README.md

 | GDP and Inflation Data | [Trading Economics](https://tradingeconomics.com/)| Static (CSV)|
 | Cryptocurrency Data | [CoinGecko](https://www.coingecko.com/en) | API Connection |
 | Fear Greed Index | [RapidAPI](https://rapidapi.com/rpi4gx/api/fear-and-greed-index/details) | API Connection |

+## Methods Utilised in this report

+The report utilises the primary python modules (e.g. pandas, numpy, datetime etc).
+To make use of additional Python modules, the team have utilised Python *Dash*; an interactive dashboarding module to better present data that can rival its Business Intelligence counterparts (Tableau, Power BI).
+The use of *fbprohpet*, a time-series forecasting tool was also utilised to broadly predict the direction of specific assets relating to equities and cryptocurrencies.

+## How the dashboard operates

+The dashboard is operated locally, meaning that accessibility is a challenge given the creators' computers must be running in order to use the tool.